dbierer/php-class-notes/apache-nov-2017.md

 * Q: What is an IPv4 mapped IPv6 address?
 * A: see: https://tools.ietf.org/html/rfc5156 and https://en.m.wikipedia.org/wiki/IPv6#IPv4-mapped_IPv6_addresses

+* Q: What is `mod_vhost_alias`?
+* A: Provides the ability to dynamically create large numbers of vhosts automatically.
+See: https://httpd.apache.org/docs/2.4/mod/mod_vhost_alias.html

 ## ERRATA
 * 52: must Linux s/be most Linux
 * 52: bad char in code